By Michael Lanza

 Bad parents, right?

-It doesn’t matter whether your family tries to do what my family does; establish your own comfort zone.
+It doesn’t matter whether your family tries to do what my family (or any other family) does; establish your own comfort zone.
 My point is this: Don’t over-worry about the kids.
-They’re often more resilient and adaptable than we give them credit for.
+They’re often more resilient and adaptable than adults give them credit for.